 Juice made on a centrifugal or masticating juicer should be enjoyed within 15 minutes.

 It’s important to buy organic produce, since juicing results in a very concentrated, vitamin-packed drink.
 If there are pesticides and chemical residue on the produce you use, those, too, will be concentrated in your juice.

-Spices and herbs add pizazz and nutrients.
-Try cayenne pepper, ginger root, fresh turmeric (if you can find it), lavender, mint and rosemary.
+Spices and herbs add both flavor and nutrients.
+Try cayenne pepper, ginger root, fresh turmeric, lavender, mint or rosemary.